 At the Obesity Surgeon's Conference that I attended in April, 2012, there was some discussion about a new tubing for gastric bands that adjusts itself.
 That would mean fewer or no more trips to the doctor for an injection to adjust the band!
-The slef-adjusting band hasn't arrived yet (Oct 2013) but it is still in the pipeline.
+The self-adjusting band hasn't arrived yet (Aug 2019).

 The trial names of 'self-adjusting' and 'self-modulating' are no where near as clever as the concept.
 And the good news is that developers hope that this special tubing will be able to be retro-fitted to existing bands, if all goes well in the development and testing stages.